bstnbuck/MST/README.md

 - -src (required) -> Specify source path (like: "/var/www/newPath/")
 - -help -h -> see this help
 - -log	-> turn logging on (default = false)
+- -save	-> save system log file with actual date(default = false)
 - -a -> analyze all files that could be archived (default = false)
-- -depth -> only in combination with -m 2, depth to search dir's (-1 = all) (default = 3)
-- reset	-> reset all changes of last run, optional with -log
+- -reset	-> reset all changes of last run, optional with -log
-- remove -> remove all changes of last run, optional with -log
+- -remove -> remove all changes of last run, optional with -log
+- -filename	-> choose other systemLog file for -reset or -remove
 ***
 ##### Status-Codes
 0=Success; 1=Failure; 2=Info; 3=Modified; 4=User Interrupt; 9=Not implemented